Dirty Dancing: Prequel

-In 2004, a prequel of the film was released, entitled Dirty Dancing: Havana Nights.
-It tells the story of a sheltered American teenager learning about life through dance, when her family relocates to Havana, Cuba just before the 1959 Cuban Revolution.
+In 2004, a prequel film was released, entitled Havana Nights.
+Starring Romola Garai and Diego Luna, the plot follows a sheltered American teenager learning about life through dance, when her family relocates to Havana, Cuba just before the 1959 Cuban Revolution.
 Swayze was paid $5 million to appear in a cameo role as a dance teacher.
+The film was a minor box office success but received mostly negative reviews from critics.